-Impairment assessment of Investment in Subsidiary
+Impairment assessment of Investment in Subsidiaries

-See note 6A to the standalone financial statements
+See note 6A to the revised standalone financial statements

-During the current year ended March 31, 2020, the Company acquired controlling stake in Next Media Works Limited (NMW) and Next Radio Limited (NRL) for ₹ 27,643 lacs (gross value before impairment).
+The key audit matter How the matter was addressed in our audit During the current year ended 31 March 2020, the Company acquired controlling stake in Next Media Works Limited (NMW) and Next Radio Limited (NRL) for ₹ 27,643 lacs (gross value before impairment).
 Accordingly these entities became subsidiaries of the Company.

-The Company has performed an impairment assessment on the above mentioned investment in subsidiaries as at March 31, 2020

-The impairment assessment is considered as a key audit matter as it involves significant judgements and estimates in assessing the recoverable value.
+The Company has performed an impairment assessment on the above-mentioned investment in subsidiaries as at 31 March Our audit procedures included: We assessed the recoverable value as higher of the Company's assessment of VIU and FVLCD.
+We assessed the FVLCD as determined by the Company using the market price of the equity shares.
+We assessed the VIU as determined by the Company as 2020. under: The impairment assessment is considered as a key audit matter as it involves significant judgements and estimates in assessing the recoverable value.
 The recoverable value is considered to be the higher of the Company's assessment of the value in use (VIU) and fair value less cost of disposal (FVLCD).
-The economic slowdown owing to the Covid-19 pandemic and other economic factors may impact the future cash flows of NMW and NRL and the key assumptions taken while computing VIU.

-- Tested design, implementation and operating effectiveness of key controls over the impairment assessment process. - As value in use (VIU) was higher than fair value less cost of disposal (FVLCD), we assessed the VIU as determined by the Company as under: - Assessed the method of determining VIU and key assumptions used therein through historical information, budgets / projections, externally derived data and other relevant information. - Challenged the key assumptions within the build up and methodologies used by the Company. - Assessed the sensitivity of the outcome of impairment assessment to changes in key assumptions. - Compared the implied multiple arising from the VIU to the market multiples. - Involved our internal specialists to assist us in performing above mentioned procedures. - Tested the adequacy of disclosures made in the standalone financial statements, as required by relevant accounting standards.
+The economic slowdown owing to the Covid-19 pandemic and other economic factors may impact the future cash flows of NMW and NRL.
+Assessed the method of determining VIU and key assumptions used therein through historical information, budgets / projections, externally derived data and other relevant information.
+Challenged the key assumptions within the build up and methodologies used by the Company.
+Assessed the sensitivity of the outcome of impairment assessment to changes in key assumptions.
+Compared the implied multiple arising from the VIU to the provide the sensitivity of the outcome of the VIU to the provide the sensitivity of the outcome of the VIU to the provide the sensitivity of the outcome of the VIU to the provide the sensitivity of the provide the transformation. the market multiples.
+Involved our internal specialists to assist us in performing above mentioned procedures.
+Tested the adequacy of disclosures made in the revised standalone financial statements, as required by relevant accounting standards.

-Impairment testing of property, plant and equipment and intangible assets

-See note 3 and note 5 to the standalone financial statements
+See note 3 and note 5 to the revised standalone financial statements